mpereda/clusterBip/README.md

 # clusterBip
-clusterBip is a Python fuction to cluster bipartite data sets based on the statistical significance of coincidences.
+clusterBip is a Python function to cluster bipartite data sets based on the statistical significance of coincidences.

 **Python version and dependencies:**
 It works both for Python 2.7 and 3.7.